Reliability

 102

-I am likely to recommend a product to others after receiving the relevant comments about the product on Facebook from my contacts
+relevant information about the product on Facebook from my contacts

 Pearson Correlation